ShravyaRS/enzyme-mutation-fingerprint/README.md

 ### 3. **Usage Instructions**

-Explain how to use each script in your project.
+Explaination to how to use each script in this project-

 #### Example:
 ```markdown